Fox-ML-infrastructure/FoxML_Core/LEGAL/COMPLIANCE_FAQ.md

 ### Q7.1: Can universities use it for free?

-**A:** Yes, for qualifying non-commercial academic research at tax-exempt institutions (see `LICENSE` for full definition).
-If the university uses it for organizational purposes, a commercial license is required.
+**A:** Yes, under AGPL v3 for open research and projects that can comply with AGPL copyleft requirements.
+If the university requires proprietary deployments or cannot comply with AGPL source disclosure, a commercial license is required.

-**See `DOCS/02_reference/licensing/DUAL_LICENSE.md` for academic use details.**
+**See `DOCS/02_reference/licensing/DUAL_LICENSE.md` and `LEGAL/ACADEMIC.md` for academic use details.**

 ---